curtcox/Viewer/todo/add_external_server_definitions.md

 - Hardened Slack and Airtable error handling to include status codes, user-facing hints, and raw response content when JSON parsing fails.
 - Kept dry-run defaults intact while tightening validation messages for missing credentials or parameters.

-## Progress Notes (2026-02-06)
+## Progress Notes (2025-12-29)

+- Added initial Foundation phase coverage with new Slack and Airtable server definitions plus matching templates.
+- Registered both servers in the default and read-only boot source files so they are enabled by default.
+- Defaulted both implementations to `dry_run=True` to avoid unintended external calls while shared abstractions and tests are still pending.
+- Normalized Slack and Airtable error handling to return JSON objects with an `error` key for clearer downstream rendering.

+---

+## Roadmap / Planned Work

+## Planned: 2026-02-06

 - Added regression tests for Slack and Airtable definitions covering dry-run previews, missing credentials, and API error propagation.
 - Confirmed Slack and Airtable return structured `error` payloads and preserve successful API responses unchanged.
 - Flagged follow-up work to consolidate shared error helpers before expanding to additional external servers.

-## Progress Notes (2026-02-07)
+## Planned: 2026-02-07

 - Propagated HTTP status codes when request exceptions include a response for Slack and Airtable servers.
 - Added regression coverage for request exception handling and invalid JSON responses to guard structured error formatting.
 - Maintained dry-run behavior while improving troubleshooting details for future shared helper extraction.

-## Progress Notes (2026-02-08)
+## Planned: 2026-02-08

 - Extracted a shared `error_output` helper under `server_utils.external_api` and refactored Slack and Airtable to use it.
 - Added unit coverage for the shared helper to document the expected payload shape for future servers.

-## Progress Notes (2026-02-09)
+## Planned: 2026-02-09

 - Added a shared `ExternalApiClient` with retry, timeout, and safe logging defaults for external API calls.
 - Documented request/response logging expectations and timeout overrides with unit coverage to guide future servers.

-## Progress Notes (2026-02-10)
+## Planned: 2026-02-10

 - Adopted the shared `ExternalApiClient` in the Slack and Airtable server definitions with optional client injection for testing.
 - Updated the Slack and Airtable regression tests to exercise the shared client path while preserving dry-run previews.
 - Kept future servers unblocked by keeping request/response shapes unchanged and leaving the shared client configurable per call.

-## Progress Notes (2026-02-11)
+## Planned: 2026-02-11

 - Implemented additional shared helpers (`oauth_manager`, `secret_validator`, `form_generator`, `webhook_receiver`) with unit coverage to support upcoming external servers.
 - Expanded error formatting utilities with typed helpers for validation, authentication, and API failures while retaining the existing `error_output` payload shape.
 - Exported the new utilities via `server_utils.external_api.__init__` for reuse across server definitions and documentation generation.

-## Progress Notes (2026-02-12)
+## Planned: 2026-02-12

 - Added Google and Microsoft authentication helpers to support service account and Azure AD client credential flows.
 - Validated happy-path token exchanges plus validation and JSON error handling with unit tests.
 - Kept the shared external API package exports updated for upcoming server integrations.

-## Progress Notes (2026-02-13)
+## Planned: 2026-02-13

 - Tightened Google and Microsoft auth helpers to validate required scopes and return structured errors for token request failures.
 - Added stubbed coverage for request exceptions and missing-scope validation to guard future integrations.
 - Confirmed helper APIs remain unchanged for downstream server work.

-## Progress Notes (2026-02-14)
+## Planned: 2026-02-14

 - Added Google OAuth refresh helper with required parameter validation and structured error handling for failed responses.
 - Expanded Google auth tests to cover OAuth refresh happy path, validation errors, request exceptions, and malformed payloads.
 - Kept shared client usage consistent to simplify adoption by upcoming Google-backed server definitions.

-## Progress Notes (2026-02-15)
+## Planned: 2026-02-15

 - Added optional subject support for Google service account assertions to enable domain-wide delegation use cases.
 - Allowed overriding the Google token URI to support regional endpoints or future emulator scenarios while retaining validation for required inputs.
 - Expanded Google auth tests for subject handling, custom token URIs, and empty subject validation.

-## Progress Notes (2026-02-16)
+## Planned: 2026-02-16

 - Added a Google Sheets server definition that supports reading ranges or appending rows with dry-run previews and shared error handling.
 - Reused the shared `ExternalApiClient` and `GoogleAuthManager` for credential validation, with coverage for access token and service account flows.
 - Registered the new server in boot sources and templates and added regression tests for validation, API errors, and JSON parsing.

-## Progress Notes (2026-02-17)
+## Planned: 2026-02-17

 - Implemented a GitHub server definition supporting listing issues, fetching a single issue, and creating issues using shared HTTP/error helpers.
 - Added a GitHub server template and enabled the server in boot sources for default and read-only images.
 - Created regression tests covering validation, dry-run previews, API failures, and successful responses for GitHub operations.

-## Progress Notes (2026-02-18)
+## Planned: 2026-02-18

 - Added a Notion server definition covering search, page retrieval, and page creation with shared client/error helpers and dry-run previews.
 - Registered the Notion server in boot sources and templates so it is enabled by default in default and read-only images.
 - Added regression tests for Notion validation, request failures, JSON parsing errors, and successful responses, and noted future expansion for database queries and property mapping.

-## Progress Notes (2026-02-19)
+## Planned: 2026-02-19

 - Added a Zendesk server definition for listing tickets, fetching a ticket, and creating tickets with shared HTTP/error helpers, validation, and dry-run previews.
 - Registered the Zendesk server template and enabled it across boot sources so it ships by default.
 - Added regression tests covering validation, dry-run previews, request failures, JSON parsing errors, and successful Zendesk responses.

-## Progress Notes (2026-02-20)
+## Planned: 2026-02-20

 - Added a Stripe server definition covering customer and charge operations plus webhook validation using shared HTTP, validation, and webhook helpers.
 - Enabled the Stripe server across boot sources and template registry with dry-run previews for API calls and webhooks.
 - Added regression tests for Stripe validation, request failures, JSON parsing errors, API error propagation, webhook signature validation, and successful responses.

-## Progress Notes (2026-02-21)
+## Planned: 2026-02-21

 - Added an Asana server definition covering project listing, task listing, task retrieval, and task creation with shared client/error helpers and dry-run previews.
 - Registered the Asana server in boot sources and template registry so it is enabled by default.
 - Added regression tests for Asana validation, request failures, JSON parsing errors, API error propagation, and successful responses.

-## Progress Notes (2025-12-29)

-- Added initial Foundation phase coverage with new Slack and Airtable server definitions plus matching templates.
-- Registered both servers in the default and read-only boot source files so they are enabled by default.
-- Defaulted both implementations to `dry_run=True` to avoid unintended external calls while shared abstractions and tests are still pending.
-- Normalized Slack and Airtable error handling to return JSON objects with an `error` key for clearer downstream rendering.

 ---